SAP-archive/sap-iot-samples/README.md

 ## iot-sac-integration-samples
 The postman collection and environment in here allow you to create a small sample application model from scratch, put some measurement data into it.
 Then it provides the apis in SAP IoT that allow you to hook up to and share the aggregated data with SAP Analytics Cloud.
 Instructions how to use the collection are provided in the tutorial at http://developers.sap.com/tutorials/iot-sac-integration-ext.

+## iot-streaming-access-samples
+Sample consumer code in here allows you to deploy a cloud foundry java application to start consuming the streaming data from SAP IoT topics (both raw sensor data and processed data with business semantics)

 # References
 To find all developer oriented material please refer to https://community.sap.com/topics/internet-of-things.